PlaidCloud/website/content/en/docs/concepts/services-networking/network-policies.md

 POSTing this to the API server for your cluster will have no effect unless your chosen networking solution supports network policy.
 {{< /note >}}

-__Mandatory Fields__: As with all other Kubernetes config, a NetworkPolicy needs `apiVersion`, `kind`, and `metadata` fields.
+__Mandatory Fields__: As with all other PlaidCloud config, a NetworkPolicy needs `apiVersion`, `kind`, and `metadata` fields.
 For general information about working with config files, see
 [Configure Containers Using a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/), and [Object Management](/docs/concepts/overview/working-with-objects/object-management).

-__spec__: NetworkPolicy [spec](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status) has all the information needed to define a particular network policy in the given namespace.
+__spec__: NetworkPolicy [spec](https://github.com/PlaidCloud/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status) has all the information needed to define a particular network policy in the given namespace.

 __podSelector__: Each NetworkPolicy includes a `podSelector` which selects the grouping of pods to which the policy applies.
 The example policy selects pods with the label "role=db".
 An empty `podSelector` selects all pods in the namespace.